mml-stellenbosch/mml-stellenbosch.github.io/people.md

 Participants of MML span multiple departments and faculties across Stellenbosch University.
-Here we list permanent Stellenbosch faculty who consider their core research to be in Machine Learning.
+Here we list Stellenbosch faculty who consider their core research to be in Machine Learning.
 This includes both foundational and applied research.